siavava/portfolio/content/projects/trivial/10-collaborative-editor.md

   - "Threads"
   - "Mutexes"
   - "Web Sockets"
+summary: |-
-summary: "A shared drawing canvas in Java where multiple clients edit in real time, kept consistent by a server that serializes every change."
+  A shared drawing canvas in Java where multiple clients edit in real time, kept consistent by a server that serializes every change.
 ---

 A collaborative drawing editor over a shared canvas.
 Multiple clients